 We found our boards at one of my favorite hidden gems in Philadelphia – Provenance Architecturals.

 The 2 inch thick, 10’x1′ boards were reclaimed from dredged pine, and were only $15 a board – such a deal that we bought twice as much as we needed to keep the extra for other projects!

 After bringing them home and cutting them down to 8′, we sanded the tops and bottoms and oiled them with mineral oil.Originally I had planned on drilling through the boards, similarly to how I created my gas pipe bookshelf, but the wood was so straight and beautiful that we didn’t want to drill into them.

-So I redesigned our shelves again, so that they would lay across the pipes instead of having the pipes drilled through them, and still be free-standing, based on a Crate and Barrel shelf (pictured above) I found that was basically two separate towers of pipes.
+So I redesigned our shelves again, so that they would lay across the pipes instead of having the pipes drilled through them, and still be free-standing, which was basically two separate towers of pipes.